 Another gentleman whom we had never met, but who arrived at our house to seek my wife’s help to build in mud was Prof. Dr. Michael R. N. Jansen of RWT University of Aachen in Germany.
 He arrived one evening with his wife and members of his team, who had come to document and review the work done at Moenjodaro and had to live there in tents.
 Those who are quick to offer tents to people affected by various calamities do not know how painful it is to live in them, where the temperature soars to its highest point at noon and drops to its lowest at midnight.
 My wife readily agreed, but warned him that he would not get permission to build in mud.
 This is what happened, and their hope of living in comfortable mud houses never materialized.
 However we became friends, and criticized him for not teaching Pakistanis the latest methods and technology in documentation developed in Germany, and for taking all the information that they collected to Germany, which in no way benefitted Pakistani architects and archaeologists.
 Michael immediately agreed to take Pakistanis who would be willing to work at Moenjodaro with him, and also offered to help us document the old mud architecture of Thatta.

-My wife, who was giving evening classes at the school of architecture in Karachi selected her brightest students to work with the Germans in Moenjodaro; but they could not bear living in tents and working under the sun, and vanished from Moenjodaro after a few days.
+My wife, who was taking evening classes at the school of architecture in Karachi selected her brightest students to work with the Germans in Moenjodaro; but they could not bear living in tents and working under the sun, and vanished from Moenjodaro after a few days.
 However my son, Mihail, who was a student of Karachi Grammar School, worked during his holidays with them in Moenjodaro.
-My wife also went there to see at first hand the work that the Germans were doing, and lived with them in a tent.
+Mrs. Yasmeen lari also went there to see at first hand the work that the Germans were doing, and lived in a tent.

 After that Michael came every year to deposit his things at our house for safekeeping on his way back to Germany in the summer and came in the winter to collect them on his way to Mohenjo-Daro.
 Before he came, Michael phoned from Aachen to ask if we needed anything from Germany and brought black bread and black coffee for us.
 We often arranged for his team lectures, seminars and dinner receptions in our Garden and one year a German parliamentary delegation came to dinner reception in our Garden and awarded a medal to us, which I have yet to decipher.

-Our friendship with the German professor ended when I sent an e-mail on 31 October 2013, which said, “Dear Madam As required by you the email address of Michael is email@example.com phone number is +49.241.8095.073.
+Our friendship with the German professor ended when I sent an e-mail on 31 October 2013, which said, “Dear Madam As required by you the email address of Michael is email@example.com and phone number is +49.241.8095.073.
 I have told him that you may be contacting him.
 Suhail”.
-I followed it by another e-mail on 5 November 2013, assuring her that he is no fake,“Univ.-Prof. Dr. Michael Jansen is UNESCO Senior Expert.
+I followed it by another e-mail on 5 November 2013, assuring her that he is no fake, “Univ.-Prof. Dr. Michael Jansen is UNESCO Senior Expert.
 He holds Chair for Conservation and Heritage Management at the German University of Technology GTECH, Muscat, Oman.
-And is Director Aachen Conservation and Documentation Center (ACDC) at the facultyof architecture - Aachen University .
+And is Director Aachen Conservation and Documentation Center (ACDC) at the faculty of architecture - Aachen University .
 Suhail”